seagreen/Jcase/README.md

 ## Test creation tools

-Standardized test formats make it easy to create GUIs or other tools for working with tests.
+Standardized formats make it easy to create GUIs or other tools for working with tests.